Sweet cream pancakes are thick and fluffy and make the perfect breakfast.

 - 2 large eggs

-- ½ teaspoon lemon juice or apple cider vinegar
+- 1/2 tsp lemon juice or apple cider vinegar

 Instructions

-- In a large bowl, add the flour, sugar, baking powder, baking soda, and salt.
-Use a balloon whisk to mix the dry ingredients together and ensure there are no lumps of baking powder or baking soda remaining.
-If your baking soda is clumpy, before adding it to the bowl, break it apart with your fingers and sprinkle it over the flour.
+- Add flour, sugar, baking powder, baking soda, and salt in a large bowl.
+Use a balloon whisk to mix the dry ingredients and ensure no lumps of baking powder or baking soda remain.

-- Add in the eggs, vanilla, cream, milk, and vinegar or lemon juice.
-Stir it all together until well-combined but don't over mix it.
+- Add the eggs, vanilla, cream, milk, vinegar, or lemon juice.
+Stir it all together until well combined.
+It should be a thick but still pourable batter.

-- Ensure the pan is hot, and the butter is sizzling, then pour in around ⅓ cup batter for each pancake.
-Don't spread the batter out, this keeps them fluffy and thick.
-If the pan gets too hot, turn down the stove to medium heat once you've scooped in the batter.
+- Ensure the pan is hot and the butter is sizzling, then pour in around ⅓ cup batter for each pancake.
+Don't spread the batter out; this keeps them fluffy and thick.
+If the pan gets too hot, turn the heat to medium heat once you've scooped in the batter.

 - Little bubbles will start appearing on the surface of the pancake.
-After about 2 minutes, flip the pancake over and finish cooking the other side for another minute or 2.
-The timings will change depending on your stove, the pan you use, and the size of the pancake so just keep an eye on it and adjust the cooking time and temperature as needed.
+After about 2 minutes, flip the pancake over and cook the other side for another minute or 2.
+The timings will change depending on your stove, the pan you use, and the size of the pancake, so keep an eye on it and adjust the cooking time and temperature as needed.
 The pancakes should be deep golden brown once cooked.

 In reading through the recipe it calls for 50 grams of sugar which you state is 1/4 cup.
 However, Google says 50 grams = 1/2 cup.
 How much sugar should I use?